cheatsoft/Quick-Search/README.md

 # Quick Search
-A browser extension disguised as a safety extension that allows searching google from a popup without having to open a new window.
+A browser extension disguised as a safety extension that allows searching Google from a popup without having to open a new window.
+In addition to being able to search Google through a popup, none of the searches appear in your browser history.

-TODO:
+## Coming Soon
-- Resize google in iframe
+- Properly sized Google in iframe
-- Insert element into page to search instead of having to open popup
+- Option insert into page instead of having to open popup
+- Context menu integration